Contact Us Today (424) 372-3112

 It should also be noted that causing great bodily injury (GBI) on another person is NOT a crime in itself – but a sentencing enhancement.
 If the prosecutor can prove a GBI enhancement, you are facing a consecutive 3 to 6 years in a California state prison – in addition to the sentence for the underlying crime.

 A “great bodily injury” means there were significant or substantial physical injuries – but the injuries don't have to be permanent – and what exactly is a GBI is normally determined on an individual case basis.
-Normal factors to determine a GBI are the level of pain and whether there was a necessity for medical treatment.
+Normal factors in determining a GBI are the level of pain and whether there was a necessity for medical treatment.
 In other words, the definition of GBI is broad and vague and left up to a jury to decide.

 An example of a PC 12022.7 GBI enhancement includes domestic violence charges.
 For instance, PC 273.5 corporal injury on a spouse is frequently charged where there are GBI allegations.
-If there were significant injuries sustained on your spouse – broken bones or injuries that require medical treatment – this type of situation qualify as a sentencing enhancement.
+If there were significant injuries sustained on your spouse – broken bones or injuries that require medical treatment – this type of situation qualifies as a sentencing enhancement.

 Definition of a PC 12022.7 Great Bodily Injury Enhancement